 Now, my hope, belief and desire are that the Church will not be here for the Tribulation events.
 But, at the end of the Tribulation the Lord will reclaim Israel and Jerusalem, His favorite piece of real estate.
 In the process He will save a remnant of the people of Israel.
 But will the Lord do this for Israel?
 The answer is “Not really.”

 The Lord explains this and His plan in Ezekiel 36:22-23; “Therefore say unto the house of Israel, Thus saith the Lord GOD; I do not this for your sakes, O house of Israel, but for mine holy name's sake, which ye have profaned among the heathen, whither ye went.
 And I will sanctify my great name, which was profaned among the heathen, which ye have profaned in the midst of them; and the heathen shall know that I am the LORD, saith the Lord GOD, when I shall be sanctified in you before their eyes.”

 So, when considering or studying the "Last Days," the "End Times," Old Testament prophecy, or the Revelation, remember that we Gentile Christians are a parenthetical insertion in the Lord's Plan.
 In the end He will restore Israel for His name's sake.
 The Church, I believe, will not be here but will be with the Lord.
 When the Lord completes His plan, every knee will bow and every tongue will confess that Jesus is Lord to the glory of God the Father (Philippians 2:10).

-Next, we will look at the Revelation from a different perspective.
+The Day of the Lord's Appearing is getting closer.
 In the meantime, may all that we do and say be done and said to the glory of the name of God.
 And pray for the lost sheep of this world.